MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-groups.md

 > - Only active users will be imported as part of the imported group.
 Any suspended, deleted, or disabled users will be ignored.
 > - There may be a short delay until imported user groups are available in filters.
 > - Only activities performed after importing a user group will be tagged as having been performed by a member of the user group.
-> - After the initial sync, groups are updated every hour.
+> - After the initial sync, groups are usually updated every hour.
+However, due to various factors there could be times where this might take several hours.

 For more information on using the User group filters, see [Activities](activity-filters.md).